dalejbarr/truthiness/README.md

 browseURL(report) # view the report in your browser
 ```

-### Further exploration
+Alternatively, you can access the R Markdown file through the RStudio
+interface using *File -\> New File -\> R Markdown… -\> From Template -\>
+Illusory Truth Analysis.*

+### Exploring and visualizing the data

 The code below calculates the illusory truth trajectory for each
-participant, and plots them together along with the subject means.
+participant, and plots the distribution along of participant means along
+with the cell means.

 ``` r
 library(truthiness)